 How Can The Ripple Effect Make Your Slides Attractive?

-Water related images can have quite a refreshing impact on the viewer.
-Water naturally gives out a serene feeling which can help a presenter relax the audience; even if it is in the form of a transition effect.
-In other words, you can combine water related images or PowerPoint backgrounds with the ripple effect to give your audience a relaxing feeling.
-For example, the Rainwater PowerPoint Template (shown below) can be used for making presentations related to the weather, environment, rain and its effects, etc. using the ripple transition with such a template can greatly enhance your presentation.
+Water-related images can have a pretty refreshing impact on the viewer.
+Water naturally gives a serene feeling which can help a presenter relax the audience, even if it is a transition effect.
+In other words, you can combine water-related images or PowerPoint backgrounds with the ripple effect to relax your audience.
+For example, the Rainwater PowerPoint Template (shown below) can be used for presentations related to the weather, environment, rain and its effects, etc. using the ripple transition with such a template can significantly enhance your presentation.
 You can use the Ripple Transition with many of our Free Water PowerPoint Templates.

 Note: You may have to save your presentation from PPT to PPTX format to enable all transition effects.

 You can apply the Ripple Transition by via the Transitions tab.
 Once selected, you can choose a direction to display the effect using Effect Options menu, which enables adding ripples from Bottom-Left, Bottom-Right, Top-Left, Top-Right and Center of the slide.

 You can find see a demonstration for applying the Ripple Transition Effect in PowerPoint presentations from the video given below.